“A goal without a plan is just a wish.” — Antoine de Saint-Exupery

 The next day, the teacher introduces the law of inertia.
 After eight to ten minutes of lecture, students talk to their neighbors about what they just heard, then write class notes in their journals.
 After several rounds of lecture/discussion, the class debriefs the activities they did yesterday.

 Homework that night consists of reading the textbook chapter on inertia.
 Students summarize in their own words the major ideas and supporting arguments of each section.
 They then assess their level of understanding of each section on a 1 to 5 scale, and write down a note to remind them of anything they didn’t understand.
-(This process is described in full in “The Role of Student Work”)

 The next day, students get into study groups, review the reading and discuss any questions that anyone had.
 They then use assigned questions at the end of the chapter as a springboard for discussion and write answers in their own journals.
 At the end of the period, each student does a check-up of their understanding by answering several questions about the topic as a “ticket to leave”.

 Over the next day and a half, there are a number of activities for students to choose from, based on the results of the check-up and any remaining questions they have about the homework.
 All available activities are listed on a learning contract.
 Activities range from remediation (including a workshop led by the teacher) to enrichment activities to challenge students who have mastered the concepts.